-They focused on a financial plan that included an investing via rudimentary asset allocation model, funding retirement, funding education, planning for life events, life/home/auto insurance planning, and most important in the end–doing all the paperwork.
+They focused on a financial plan that included investing via a rudimentary asset allocation model, funding retirement, funding education, planning for life events, life/home/auto insurance planning, and most important in the end–doing all the paperwork.
 Times were a little different.
 They recommended some things that would amaze the FI community today.
 I had front-loaded funds, active management, and high fees.

 They put me and Mrs. Accidental FI in large-cap US funds in our IRAs.
 And large-cap US funds outside of our IRAs.
 We also had some aggressive US funds and a tiny bit of international funds.
-At the time, paperwork and the mechanics of investing was a challenge.
+At the time, paperwork and the mechanics of investing were a challenge.

-It involved filling out forms with a pen, US mail, checks, faxes, visits to payroll, and to keep track of it I had to transcribe paper statements into Quicken.
+It involved filling out forms with a pen, US mail, checks, faxes, and visits to payroll, and to keep track of it I had to transcribe paper statements into Quicken.
 This vendor got me into some things I never could have done on my own at the time–Asset Allocation, IRAs, Roth Conversion, and 529s.
 They gave me a plan and the confidence it would work based on modeling and analysis.